ovansa/ovansa_personal_blog/contents/api-tests-in-code/index.md

 A lot of people are scared to touch existing endpoints, especially in older systems.
 Tests reduce that fear.
 You can make changes knowing that the important behaviours are still covered.

 **They force you to think about failure cases**
-Things like "what happens if the title is missing?" or "what if the user isn't authenticated?" often get missed when moving fast.
-Tests make sure those cases are handled deliberately.
+Things like “what happens if the title is missing?”, “what if the user isn’t authenticated?”, or “should this user even be allowed to do this?” often get missed when moving fast.

+This also includes access control and role-based restrictions - who can create, update, delete, or change the state of a resource.
+Writing tests forces these decisions to be explicit and ensures they remain enforced as the system evolves.

+**Easier setup of realistic test data**

+One underrated benefit of in-code API tests is controlled test data setup.
+You can create users, tasks, and states that mirror real-world scenarios - and clean them up after.

+This makes it much easier to reproduce tricky bugs:

+- A task in a specific state
+- A user with limited permissions
+- Edge cases that only happen with certain data combinations

+When bugs show up, having these scenarios already modeled in tests often makes them much easier to understand and fix.

 ## The Usual Objections (And Why I Still Push for Tests)